Brush up ahead your first Go Mammoth league game with our guide to 5-a-side football rules.

 Back passes to the goalkeeper ARE allowed.
 The goalkeeper is allowed to pick the ball up from a back pass.

 Multiple back passes to a goalkeeper will be reviewed at the referee’s discretion and a free kick can be awarded if they feel it’s getting ridiculous.

 A free kick will be awarded against the last player to touch the ball before it goes above head height.

 Any rebounds off goalkeepers that go over head height will result in play carrying on.

 In mixed football penalties can be taken by any player.

 The penalty taker can only take one step before their penalty kick.
 The penalty taker is not permitted to run-up to the ball before taking the shot.

-Results within league games will be awarded as follows: 3 points for a win, 1 point for a draw, 0 points for a loss.
+Results within league games will be awarded as follows: 3 points for a win, 2 points for a draw, 1 point for a loss and 0 points for a forfeit.

 Any drawn play-offs will be decided on penalties.